 - To avoid endocrine (hormone) disrupting chemicals, store food in glass as much as possible, especially if it is hot, fatty, or acidic.
 If you must use plastic, wash it by hand (not in the dishwasher) with cool or lukewarm water.
 This decreases the likelihood that estrogenic phthalates will leach into your food.
 Also, don’t put plastic in the microwave or oven, even if the instructions say it is OK.

 - Use the EWG’s Skin Deep Cosmetics Database to choose clean body care.
-For one, although all the research is not in, I’d suggest not using antibacterial soap with as triclosan, a common ingredient, is another artificial estrogen.
+For one, I’d suggest not using personal care products with as triclosan, an artificial estrogen.
+While it and 18 others were banned from antibacterial soap in 2016, it may still appear in other products such as toothpaste.

 A few more recommendations, not specific for hormones, but still a good idea:

 - Choose lower mercury fish like salmon and limit intake to 6 oz per week.
 Avoid shark, swordfish, king mackeral, tilefish, large tuna.
-(This is a recommendation largely for pregnancy rather than fertility.)
+(This recommendation is most important in pregnancy rather than fertility, but applies to all people who want to be healthy.)

 - Use non-toxic cleaners in your home.